 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reported in the government-wide financial statements because the resources of those funds are not available to support the Department's own programs.
 The accounting used for fiduciary funds is much like that used for proprietary funds.
 The Department maintains one fiduciary fund, the ambulance billing fund.
+Monies collected for ambulance services provided by the Department are deposited into the fund and allocated to the Participating Cities.
 The Department's fiduciary activities are reported in a separate statement of fiduciary net position.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended December 31, 2020